 1967 Chevrolet Camaro Convertible

 In 1966 Chevrolet conceived a totally new platform car for 1967 to be named Camaro, from a slang French word meaning “friend.”
 Chevrolet was getting beat out of many sales with the bad publicity that came from the Corvair, as well as the popularity of the Mustang.
-The Camaro “pony” car (meaning long front hood, and short rear deck, with power) was offered in many platforms for the largest appeal to a wide audience, from basic to a race car which definitely escalated Chevrolet sales and created a classic.
+The Camaro was deemed a “pony” car, (meaning long front hood, and short rear deck, with power).
+This new car was offered in many platforms for the largest appeal to a wide audience, from basic to a race car and definitely escalated Chevrolet sales, and created a classic.

 Also for Sale...

 385 Original Miles/#5 Festival Car/5.7 Liter EFI V8/4-Speed Automatic

 305ci V8/Edelbrock Intake and Carb/Muncie 4-Speed/Street or Strip